kshkk6943/ctr-mtl-helper/README.md

 - unprocessed
 - library
 2. add files to process in unprocessed folder
-3. make sure that there csv files exist in the library folder
+3. make sure that csv files exist in the library folder (just download the file in this repository)
 4. run the program